The 20 Best Dysfibrinogenemia Doctors in Italy

 Palermo, IT

-Gregorio Caimi practices in Palermo, Italy.
+Gregorio Caimi practices practicing medicine in Palermo, Italy.
 Mr. Caimi is rated as an Experienced expert by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are Abdominal Obesity Metabolic Syndrome, Familial Hypofibrinogenemia, Congenital Afibrinogenemia, and Monoclonal Gammopathy of Undetermined Significance (MGUS).
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Abdominal Obesity Metabolic Syndrome, Familial Hypofibrinogenemia, Congenital Afibrinogenemia, and Monoclonal Gammopathy of Undetermined Significance (MGUS).

 Experienced in Dysfibrinogenemia